fkyprianou/deved-platform/content/blog/en/build-a-faq-answering-service-with-chatgpt-and-vonage-ai-studio.md

 Before you begin, ensure you have completed the following:

 * A [Vonage Developer Account](https://developer.vonage.com/en/) - If you don't have one, you can create one, and we'll give you free credit to play around with our APIs.
 * An [OpenAI Account](https://openai.com/api/) and an [API Key](https://platform.openai.com/account/api-keys) are free and needed to get a reply from the user's input.
-We’ll use GTP-3 as a base model for this example.
+We’ll use GTP 3.5 Turbo as a base model for this example.
 You can learn more about this model and others by visiting their [documentation](https://platform.openai.com/docs/models/overview).
           * Press “**Create new secret key”** and store the information somewhere safe, as we’ll use it later.
 See the example below.
 * [ngrok](https://ngrok.com/) - A free account is required.
 This tool enables developers to expose a local development server to the Internet.
 * [Python ](https://www.python.org/)is installed - I’m currently using version 3.11.1 for this article.